kevinyogap/RAG_with_GroqAPI/README.md

 ### 1. Analysis about how the project works

--The project is a simple application that allows users to upload a PDF file and ask questions about it using the Retrieval-Augmented Generation (RAG) technique.
+The project is a simple application that allows users to upload a PDF file and ask questions about it using the Retrieval-Augmented Generation (RAG) technique.
 The application uses the Groq API Key to access powerful LLMs allowing for contextual question answering based on the uploaded document.
 In this project, I uploaded a file titled "KEVIN YOGA PRATAMA_CV & LinkedIn Review Booklet", which contains detailed feedback and recommendations to improve a CV and LinkedIn profile.

 ---